« Back to category

 Sufficient daily exercise and some time walking on concrete will help keep your dog’s nails filed down naturally.
 If you notice the nails are becoming quite long, it’s a good idea to get them clipped.
 You can purchase clipping tools at pet stores, or have nails clipped at vets or professional groomers.
 If you’re unsure how to clip nails, talk to your local vet clinic and they can show you how to do it safely.
 Also keep an eye on the dog ‘thumb’ nail equivalent – this nail often does not touch the ground when dogs walk and hence it may become long and need to be clipped even if the other nails (that do come into contact with the ground) do not require clipping.
 Don’t clip too short as this may cause bleeding and pain.

-With RSPCA Pet Insurance there are four levels of award-winning cover to choose from, with no excess to pay.
+With RSPCA Pet Insurance there are four levels of award-winning cover to choose from.
 Get a quote today and secure cover online or over the phone and your pet can be covered from 11.59pm tonight.
 Find out more.